A robust BFGS algorithm for unconstrained nonlinear optimization problems: The robust BFGS Method

-Now we are ready to present the modified BFGS algorithm.
+Now we are ready to present the robust BFGS algorithm.

 \begin{remark} It is clear that the computation involving the selection of $\gamma_k$ is negligible (requires ${\cal O}(n)$ operations).
-Therefore, the cost of modified BFGS in each iteration is almost the same as the cost of the BFGS. \end{remark}
+Therefore, the cost of robust BFGS in each iteration is almost the same as the cost of the BFGS. \end{remark}

-In the rest of the paper, our discussion will focus on the proof of global and superlinear convergence of Algorithm \ref{newAlgo}.
+In the next section, our discussion will focus on the proof of global and superlinear convergence of Algorithm \ref{newAlgo}.
 The convergence properties are directly related to the goodness of the search direction and step length.
 The quality of the search direction is measured by

 where the second equation follows from (\ref{updateX}) and (\ref{dirMBFGS}).
 A good step length $\alpha_k$ should satisfy the following Wolfe condition.